Click here to Skip to main content

 Microsoft Blend Style Incrementing TextBox

-An article on how to extend the WPF TextBox control to function like the Microsoft Blend TextBox that change value by using the mouse.
+An article on how to extend the WPF TextBox control to function like the Microsoft Blend TextBox that changes value by using the mouse.
 As a bonus feature, a very cool data binding tooltip is included.

 Introduction